 Summing up my time in GNLU in a paragraph is nothing short of sacrilege!
 I have learnt so much from my time there.
 My five years of law school have taught me to think like a lawyer when the need arises, be tolerant to contrary opinions and ideas (as long as they do not represent ignorant/harmful practices), to nurture my fondness for creative thinking and diverse subjects.
 I have learnt something from each and every individual I have met in GNLU and cherish the collective experience.
 I have several interesting stories and highlights from my GNLU days.
 But one that stands out the most was winning the Henry Dunant Moot Court Competition at the national and international levels (we won the national and South-Asian rounds and were runners-up in the finals of Asia-Pacific).
 The moot helped me realize my immense fondness for International Law and IHL and set an invisible marker for the general direction my career would take.
 I also made some incredible memories and friends in course of the moot –people across the globe who have helped me grow as an individual.

-You graduated with a degree of B.Sc.
-LLB.
-Can you tell us about this course and its advantages?
+Can you tell us about B.Sc.
+LLB course and its advantages?

 That is an interesting question actually.
 As you correctly pointed out, the Indian universities are yet to pick up that trend.
 I was a student of science in school and that made B.Sc a fairly natural choice.
 I was (and continue to be) of the opinion that one can read the BA subjects simultaneously or subsequently, but, B.Sc allows you to have an added edge.
 The course consisted of the three basic science subjects and interesting law-related additions that possessed bio-chemical and forensic components.
 As far as I am concerned, this intensive science degree always gives me a well-rounded perspective on things.
 It allows me to engage deeply with certain topics of IHL (such as weapons, their nature and use, strategic international conflicts/disputes) and environmental law (science-based procedures and mechanisms) because of the technical components.
 I do think that it is essential to understand the background and context before delving into the law and my B.Sc LLB degree allows me to do that with comparative ease.